Tim B. | Congas.blog

 Character Creation

-Second, choose one of the following weapon kits.
+Choose one of the following kits.
 For flavor, feel free to replace “sword” with “knife” or “bow” with “gun” or anything like that.

 Rolling Dice